AlexArcPy/geospatial-careers/README.md

 # geospatial-careers

 Curated list of companies in geospatial industry which you can use when looking for a job.
 The list is sorted by country and with some extent by industry domain.
 I have compiled it over many years while I was a part of GIS industry.
+This list is live and new companies are added often.

 Each company is documented in format of `[company website]: very brief description of what they do`.
 Obviously quite a few companies work with a variety things so they can be hard to categorize.
 A company may have jobs for GIS developers, digital mappers, photogrammetry experts, machine learning professionals, and so forth.
 I suggest exploring their home page to learn more about them.
 It is also possible that a company did just one thing when this list was published, but then they expanded and now advertize for other job titles, too.

 It is also possible that a company is located under a certain country section, but may have offices in other countries, too.
 However, keep in mind that they may look for geospatial positions only in a particular country/office.
 Company description is not comprehensive: a company may do many other things apart from geospatial related operations, but I won't mention them as they are irrelevant in this context.
 Some companies may permit working remotely.
 Again, please explore the company website to double-check.
 Due to the dynamic nature of the Internet, if the URL is broken, just use a web search engine to find a company's website.

-This page won't be updated on a regular basis so it is pretty static.
 If you know a company in geospatial sector, by all means, please do submit a pull request so we could expand this list.
 The geospatial industry is fairly small so I thought sharing this list with the community would benefit both the companies looking for talent and peer professionals looking for a job.

 ## Sweden